macdonst/enhance-workshop-codemash/docs/module04-api-design.md

 }
 ```

-Now create the resume container in the elements folder.
+Now create the résumé container in the elements folder.

 ```javascript
 // /app/elements/resume-container.mjs